NorthernTempest/wandering_bastion/docs/lore/place/building/larc-chantante.md

 Countless additions have been constructed over and over again across the many years the cathedral has stood, adding to the structure in complex ways.
 As a result, the building is made from many different materials.
 The earliest construction seems to be mostly wood and daub, establishing what's believed to be the core original structure.
 The size of the original structure, however, defies immediate explanation.
 Wooden beams and daub are not normally capable of such heights.
 Magic is, of course, the natural first guess.

-On the summer solstice, the cathedral hosts thousands of devotees to [Arcundus](../../creature/unique/deity/core/arcundus.md), as part of the [Sunspark Festival](../../event/recurring/holiday/sunspark-festival.md).
+Despite its seemingly impractical size, the building is still used in regular religious service and, according to legend, has never stopped offering service.
+Despite the fact that the building is dedicated to [Arcundus](../../creature/unique/deity/ancient/arcundus.md), the clergy of the cathedral at this time are multidenominational in faith and offer services in the name of many of the good-aligned members of the Pantheon of the Ancients.
+On the summer solstice, the cathedral hosts thousands of devotees to [Arcundus](../../creature/unique/deity/ancient/arcundus.md), as part of the [Sunspark Festival](../../event/recurring/holiday/sunspark-festival.md).